mlissner/michaeljaylissner.com/content/linux-tip-route-standard-output-into-the-clipboard.md

  will put the word hello into the clipboard.
 Ctrl + V will then paste that value into whatever application desired.

-Thanks to aaron at <a href="http://www.cyberciti.biz/faq/linux-copying-with-middle-mouse-button/#comment-38676" target="_blank">http://www.cyberciti.biz/faq/linux-copying-with-middle-mouse-button/#comment-38676</a> for help with this question.<!--break-->
+Thanks to aaron at <a href="http://www.cyberciti.biz/faq/linux-copying-with-middle-mouse-button/#comment-38676" target="_blank">http://www.cyberciti.biz/faq/linux-copying-with-middle-mouse-button/#comment-38676</a> for help with this question.